cmu-delphi/delphi-epidata/docs/api/covidcast-signals/nhsn.md

 ## Limitations

-### General Limitation
 HHS collects data from state and territorial health departments about many, but not all, hospitals in the U.S.
 Notably excluded from this dataset are psychiatric and rehabilitation facilities,and religious non-medical facilities.
 Number of reporting hospitals is determined based on the NHSN unique hospital identifier and not aggregated to the CMS certification number (CCN).
 Only hospitals indicated as active reporters in NHSN are included.

-Standard errors and sample sizes are not applicable to these metrics.

-### Limitations between time periods
 Between reference dates 2024-05-01 and 2024-10-31, reported hospitalizations may not be fully representative, since reporting was voluntary.
 See the [missingness section](#missingness) for more information about voluntary and mandatory reporting periods.

+Standard errors and sample sizes are not applicable to these metrics.

 ### Differences with HHS reports